avishi-sreenidhi/diffy-ui-validator/README.md

 ### 4. Set Up API Keys

-This project uses GPT-4o and other LLM APIs.
+This project uses OpenAI and roboflow APIs.
 Make sure to set your environment variables:

 ```bash
 # In terminal or .env file (if using python-dotenv)